Creating Your First Event Broker Service

-Creating a service on PubSub+ Cloud is easy as we take care of deploying and operating the service so that you that can focus on building client applications to stream events.
-You first must create an event broker service (or simply a service) using Cluster Manager.
+Creating an event broker serviceon PubSub+ Cloud is easy because we take care of deploying and operating the service so that you that can focus on building client applications to stream events.
+You first must create an event broker service using Cluster Manager.
 After the service has been created, you can see the connection details, which is important for connecting from clients that publish and subscribe events with your service.

 To see these steps in action, you can watch the Overview Videos.